shanemmattner/ESP32-C3_Rust_Tutorials/README.md

 - [p5-i2c](https://youtu.be/NvEnHJPpavo): Configure and use a [SX1509 GPIO Expander](https://www.sparkfun.com/products/13601) through [I2C](https://learn.sparkfun.com/tutorials/i2c)
 - [p6-spi](https://youtu.be/PUL8ehH6eUg): Write a string to a uSD card over SPI using [embedded-sdmmc](https://github.com/rust-embedded-community/embedded-sdmmc-rs) crate
 - [p7-uart](https://youtu.be/-xEivxWe29M): Receiver characters from the UART and send them back when we detect a [carriage return](https://developer.mozilla.org/en-US/docs/Glossary/CRLF)

+### Project Tutorials
+- [p8-cli-shell](): Create a simple [CLI shell](https://interrupt.memfault.com/blog/firmware-shell) to interact with the device
+- [p9-adc-stream](): Configure ADC's to continuously read and make that data available to other parts of the application through a mutex
+- [p10-log-values](): Log all the values read from the ADC's
+- [p11-digital-stream(): Continuously read the SX1509 inputs and log to SD card

 <details>
   <summary>Development environment setup</summary>